Honoring Our Soldiers

 As much as we can try to do things for ourselves in our moments of self-doubt, reaching out to others for help is essential.
 This is where coaches and therapists, teachers and mentors really come in handy.
 They are trained to listen and support us when we need it most.
 We can also benefit from acting in this role for another.
 One of my favorite ways to neutralize my self-doubt is by coaching someone else.
 Just by taking the focus off of me and being present to them, I automatically benefit from the interaction.
 And, it always gives me a different view finder through which to look.
 Even reaching out to a co-worker or friend and asking how they see something can help us adopt a more positive point of view.

-This week, try using some of these methods to cast self-doubt and deprecation out of your mind.
+If you experience bouts of self-doubt and deprecation, try some of these suggestions to get those thoughts out of your mind.
 No one ever got anywhere by listening to their inner thoughts telling they couldn’t do something.
 See if one of these methods helps you cultivate a different set of thoughts that serve you better.
 How about working on your attitudes about success and failure?
 Maybe just seeing it completely differently is enough to encourage you to keep going.

 Having the courage and determination to keep trying in the midst of failure seems to be one of the major keys to success.
 When you experience self-doubt, don’t give it any more power than it already has.